-Java remains a developer favorite for good reason—it’s secure, robust and relatively simple.
-These eight facts about Java reveal a bit more about the language.
+Java remains a developer favorite for good reason — it’s secure, robust and relatively simple.
+These eight facts about java programming language reveal more about this enterprise workhorse.

 More than 95% of enterprise desktops run Java.

 Sun Microsystems created Java.
 Java was originally called Oak.
 Oracle now oversees Java after its acquisition of Sun in 2010.